-Georgia has a hydro-based electricity generation system where approximately 79% of the generation in 2015 comprised of hydropower and approximately 21% of thermal power, mainly from Open Cycle Gas Turbines (OCGT).
+Georgia has a hydro-based electricity generation system where approximately 75% of the generation in 2017 comprised of hydropower and approximately 25% of thermal power, mainly gas fired and imports.
 Electricity in Georgia can either be sold through bilateral contracts or on the exchange.
 ESCO is the market maker in Georgia setting monthly prices for electricity composed of a mix of hydro, imports and thermal generation.

-As part of the Association Agreement with the EU and becoming a member of the Energy Community adopting the EU laws in the energy field, Georgia is obliged to develop a transparent hourly day-ahead and balancing market for electricity by 2019.
-As part of this process, the 14th Energy Community Council unanimously approved the accession of Georgia to the Energy Community Treaty, in October 2016.
+As part of its commitments in the EU Association Agreement signed in 2017, Georgia is obliged to develop a transparent hourly day-ahead and balancing market for electricity by 2019.
 The plan is also to further integrate the market with the neighbouring countries, including Turkey.

 Turkey has a developed day-ahead and intraday market and a rapidly developing OTC market which enables the projects to hedge forward market positions.
 A growing share of Turkish electricity is expected to be traded through the EPIAS exchange in the coming years.

 A new 220 double-circuit transmission line is under construction linking up Batumi with Akhalsikhe.
-The 187 MW Shuakhevi and 115 MW Koromkheti projects will be connected to this grid.
+The 187 MW Shuakhevi project will be connected to this grid.
 A ten-year transmission grid development plan is guiding the development of the electricity grid in Georgia.

 Turkish and Georgian market access